Dylouwu/MyNixy/.github/assets/README_template.md

 - Zen's settings, logins, extensions (which can be alternatively synced with a firefox account), and mods must be installed manually from the browser directly.
 - Tailscale (`sudo tailscale up`), Discord, Nextcloud, Copilot (in nvim) and other apps need their settings must be done manually
-- Initial disk partitioning, including setting up the ESP at `/boot/efi` on your `hardware-configuration.nix` allowing more space for optimal early KMS (see [Installation][#installation] for more details).
+- Initial disk partitioning, including setting up the ESP at `/boot/efi` on your `hardware-configuration.nix` allowing more space for optimal early KMS (see [Installation](#installation) for more details).
 - Steam launch options (included in `nixos/steam.nix`) and game library
 - Modrinth modpacks, JVM arguments, and other Minecraft-related things
 - And maybe more ☔